North Carolina Pharmacy Technician Licensing Guide

 How High School Students Can Become Pharmacy Technicians in North Carolina

-If you’re a high school student interested in healthcare, working part-time as a pharmacy technician is a smart way to gain hands-on experience early.
-You’ll have the chance to work alongside pharmacists, nurses, and other healthcare professionals—offering valuable insight into potential careers in pharmacy, medicine, and beyond.
+If you’re a high school student interested in healthcare, working part-time as a pharmacy technician is a great way to gain hands-on experience.
+You’ll have the chance to work alongside pharmacists, physicians, nurses, and other healthcare professionals—offering valuable insight into potential careers in pharmacy, medicine, and beyond.

 No Age or Diploma Requirement